SeqWare/seqware/README.md

 Then you would look at the site at: http://seqware.github.io

+A historical copy of this site has been stored at: http://seqware.github.io/legacy.seqware.github.com/ in advance of the migration to 1.0.x.

 In order to publish to our unstable docs supporting the development of 1.0.0, checkout from develop and publish:

     git checkout develop